 David praises God for making him fearfully and wonderfully.

 For You formed my inward parts; You knitted me together in my mother’s womb.
 I will praise you, for I am fearfully and wonderfully made.
 Wonderful are Your works; my soul knows it very well.
 My frame was not hidden from you, When I was being made in secret, intricately woven in the depths of the earth.
-Your eyes saw my uniformed substance; in your book were written, every one of them, The days that were formed for me, when as yet there was none of them.
+Your eyes saw my unformed substance; in your book were written, every one of them, The days that were formed for me, when as yet there was none of them.
 (Psalm 139:13–16)

 From studying such Bible verses, we know that God is the author of life.
 He forms each one of us and knits us together carefully and purposefully while we are still in the womb.
 And we use these verses with our healthy children.
 Yet if God is the author of life, mustn’t we also say that God is the author of the lives with physical, mental, or emotional problems?